List of shortest-reigning monarchs

 From Wikipedia, the free encyclopedia

 A monarch is the leader of a monarchy, a position usually intended to last for life or until abdication or deposition.
 The reigns of some monarchs have been notably short.
 Many of these monarchs acceded to the throne as a result of being first in an order of succession, while other monarchs claimed the throne as a result of conflict.
 The authenticity of some monarchs has been disputed, especially those who reigned during conflict.
-Only monarchs with a reign lasting 3 months or less are listed here, while popes are mentioned in their own article.
+Only monarchs with a reign lasting less than 3 months are listed here, while popes are mentioned in their own article.

 Historically attested